Google linking of social network contacts to email raises concerns

 Some privacy advocates said Google should have made the new feature "opt-in," meaning that users should explicitly agree to receive messages from other Google+ users, rather than being required to manually change the setting.

-Marc Rotenberg, the executive director of non-profit Electronic Privacy Information Center, called the new feature "troubling."
+Marc Rotenberg, the executive director of non-profit Electronic Privacy Information Centre, called the new feature "troubling."

 "There is a strong echo of the Google Buzz snafu," he said, referring to a social networking service that Google launched in 2010.
 Buzz initially used its Gmail users' contact lists to create social networks that the rest of the world could see, leading to an uproar and ultimately a settlement with the U.S. Federal Trade Commission.